 It is important to remember that stopping drinking 'cold turkey' will lead to stronger, more painful and more detrimental symptoms.

-Mild alcohol withdrawal symptoms, which may occur during a controlled alcohol home detox program, may include feelings of nausea, headaches, stress and anxiety, and an inability to sleep properly.
+Mild alcohol withdrawal symptoms, which may occur during a controlled alcohol home detox, may include feelings of nausea, headaches, stress and anxiety, and an inability to sleep properly.

 However, as the detox process is strictly temporary, these feelings will pass.
 Providing you receive help from trained professionals, you will soon find that you emerge from the alcohol home detox healthy and refreshed.